utshomax/postman-docs/src/pages/docs/sending-requests/websocket/save-websocket-requests.md

 1. Select **Save** in the request tab.
 1. Under **Save to**, select a collection, or select **New collection**.
 (Note that there are limitations to WebSocket requests in collections.
 Keep reading for more information.)
-1. If you are creating a new collection, enter a name and select **Create**.
+1. If you’re creating a new collection, enter a name and select **Create**.
 1. Select **Save**.

 Postman will display your collection and saved request in **Collections** in the sidebar.